Papaglory/AI-Warship/README.md

 * le dancing- music loop by frankum.
 * Fire Sound from Freesound.org (the audioclip seems to no longer be available).

+## Further Information

+For a more in-depth look at this project, please refer to [mariusnaasen.com/projects/ai-warship](https://mariusnaasen.com/projects/ai-warship).

 ## Author
 Marius H. Naasen, originally created August 2018.